 - It isn't expensive, and there are several payment options

 - It is extremely simple to use

 - The entire process can be completed in a single window

 - There are versions for MAC and PC

 - A comprehensive series of easy-to-follow tutorials is provided

-But don’t take my word for it.
-Download the trial version, and try it out for yourself.
+But don't take my word for it.
+Download the free version, and try it out for yourself.